 Figure 3. %HRR measured among each group of workers at each work period

 Figure 4.
-The difference in Borg RPE from the beginning of work reported by each group of workers at each work period
+The difference in Borg RPE, a measure of overall exertion from the beginning of work reported by each group of workers at each work period

 Figure 5.
-The difference in Omni RPE from the beginning of work reported by each group of workers at each work period
+The difference in Omni RPE, a measure of overall exertion, from the beginning of work reported by each group of workers at each work period

 Figure 6.
 The association between %HRR and Borg RPE difference from the beginning of work shift